Cohomologist/cohomologist.github.io/_posts/2023-04-17-data-structure-algebra.md

 (Either a b, c) = Either (a, c) (b, c) -- Right distributivity
 ```

 Already, we almost have a ring structure on types.
-All we're missing is being able to take additive inverses types, and here is where it gets interesting.
+All we're missing is being able to take additive inverses of types, and here is where it gets interesting.
 We can define types inductively in Haskell, which means that a type constructor can potentially refer to itself:

 ```haskell
 data List a = Nil | Cons a (List a)